-In this paper, we provide complete answers to the questions above (except the center case of part \ref{item:intro_questions_SBim_vs_Hilb}) and as an application, give a proof of the aforementioned conjecture of Gorsky--\Negut--Rasmussen.\footnote{The link between the Drinfel'd centers and Hilbert schemes of points on $\CC^2$ requires an entirely different technique to establish.
+In this paper, we provide complete answers to the questions above (except the center case of part \ref{item:intro_questions_SBim_vs_Hilb}) and as an application, give a proof of a version\footnote{See \cref{rmk:differences_with_GNR} for a precise comparison.} of the conjecture of Gorsky--\Negut--Rasmussen.\footnote{The link between the Drinfel'd centers and Hilbert schemes of points on $\CC^2$ requires an entirely different technique to establish.
 The details will appear in a forthcoming paper.
 We will not need this fact in the current paper.
 See also \cref{rmk:drinfeld_center_vs_hilb}.} Moreover, as the main computational input for answering question~\ref{item:intro_questions_SBim_vs_Hilb} above, we also establish a conjecture of Gorsky--Hogancamp--Wedrich on the formality of the Hochschild homology of $\Ch^b(\SBim_W)$,~\cite[Conjecture 1.7]{gorsky_derived_2021}, which is a consequence of the formality of the Grothendieck--Springer sheaf in our geometric setup.
 This formality conjecture is the main obstacle for~\cite{gorsky_derived_2021} to make the trace of $\Ch^b(\SBim_W)$ more explicit.